Seeking a Community Pathfinder for the First Nations Waste Minimization Program

 - Identify immediate and long-term training, education and capacity building needs and opportunities for the specified communities related to waste minimization.

-- Engage communities to create awareness, understanding of the need, and build support for households, schools, leadership and community members on the specific PRO material and program selected.
+- Engage communities to create awareness and build support for households, schools, leadership and community members on the various PRO material programs when implemented.

 - Foster independence and pride so that the landfill operators and community champions feel empowered to continue waste minimization and recycling activities.